n8io/snapraid-checks/README.md

 Runs a `snapraid scrub` and saves the output into `last-scrub.log`.
 Sends a pushbullet notification on failure.

 ## drives (generated)
-A file left over from drive checks.
+A file left over from health checks.
 Helpful if you want to know the capacities and mount points of all your drives.

 ## TODO
 1. Add in depth short and long tests for S.M.A.R.T. monitoring